Sidon/Sidon.github.io/_posts/2016-8-15-data-analysis-tools-week2.md

 On the first course, I have selected a dataset and research question, managed my variables of interest and visualized their relationship graphically.
 Now is time to test that relationship statistically.
 [click here](https://sidon.github.io/data-visualization-week1/) for details for this project

-The entire code for this week can see [here](https://github.com/Sidon/Sidon.github.io/blob/master/_posts/tools-submitw2.ipynb).
+See the entire code for this week  [here](https://github.com/Sidon/Sidon.github.io/blob/master/_posts/tools-submitw2.ipynb).

 + [Data Dictionaries](#dictionaries)
   + [For alcohol variable ](#alcohol_dictionary)